Is feedback in liberal arts studies working for students?

 How can we reduce inconsistent marking?

-Variations in marking and feedback across staff undermine trust in assessment.
-Even with standardised schemes, disparities occur, especially where judgement is interpretive.
-Programme teams can run short calibration sprints using shared samples, add spot checks on feedback quality (specificity, actionability, alignment to criteria), and refresh guidance on applying marking criteria to typical liberal arts tasks.
-Open discussions about criteria, exemplars at grade bands, and routine second‑marker dialogue all contribute to a more unified approach.
+Variations in marking and feedback across staff quickly erode trust.
+Even with standardised schemes, interpretive disciplines create room for drift in how criteria are applied.
+Programme teams can run short calibration sprints with shared samples, add spot checks on feedback quality, and refresh guidance on common liberal arts assessment types.
+Open conversations around criteria, exemplars at key grade bands, and routine second-marker dialogue create a more consistent experience across modules, so students are less likely to feel that standards change from one assessor to another.

 Where are the feedback opportunities across modules?